FDio/csit/docs/job_specs/report_iterative/3n-tsh/vpp-mlr-00.md

 1c AND imix AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
 2c AND imix AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
 4c AND imix AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
+##### ethip4ipsec1tnlsw-ip4base-policy-aes256gcm
+#1c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes256gcm
+#2c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes256gcm
+#4c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes256gcm
+##### ethip4ipsec40tnlsw-ip4base-policy-aes256gcm
+#1c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes256gcm
+#2c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes256gcm
+#4c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes256gcm
+##### ethip4ipsec1000tnlsw-ip4base-policy-aes256gcm
+#1c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes256gcm
+#2c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes256gcm
+#4c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes256gcm
+##### ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha
+#1c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha
+#2c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha
+#4c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1tnlsw-ip4base-policy-aes128cbc-hmac512sha
+##### ethip4ipsec40tnlsw-ip4base-policy-aes128cbc-hmac512sha
+#1c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes128cbc-hmac512sha
+#2c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes128cbc-hmac512sha
+#4c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec40tnlsw-ip4base-policy-aes128cbc-hmac512sha
+##### ethip4ipsec1000tnlsw-ip4base-policy-aes128cbc-hmac512sha
+#1c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes128cbc-hmac512sha
+#2c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes128cbc-hmac512sha
+#4c AND 64b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec1000tnlsw-ip4base-policy-aes128cbc-hmac512sha
 ## ./ip4
 ### intel-x520-da2
 #### dpdk-vfio-pci